Anger

 Self referral

-Contact your GP (between 8am to 6pm) for a GP referral or if you require urgent help then you can refer yourself to the Central Access Point (CAP) on their 24-hour phone line on 0808 800 3302.
-Please note however that the CAP line is not an emergency service.
-Where there is an immediate, serious, and life-threatening emergency, call 999 or attend A&E.
+Contact your GP (between 8am to 6pm) for a GP referral or if you require urgent help please call NHS 111 (option 2) and you can speak to a mental health clinician.
+Where there is an immediate, serious, and life-threatening emergency, call 999 or go to A&E.

 Self help resources